-Approximately 5%-10% of HIV-infected persons also have chronic HBV infection, defined as testing positive for HBsAg for more than 6 months.
-The progression of chronic HBV to cirrhosis, end-stage liver disease, and/or hepatocellular carcinoma is more rapid in HIV-infected persons than in persons with chronic HBV alone.
-Conversely, chronic HBV does not substantially alter the progression of HIV infection and does not influence HIV suppression or CD4 cell responses following ART initiation.
-However, several liver-associated complications that are ascribed to flares in HBV activity, discontinuation of dually active ARVs, or toxicity of ARVs can affect the treatment of HIV in patients with HBV coinfection.
-These include the following:
+Approximately 5% to 10% of HIV-infected persons in the United States also have chronic hepatitis B virus (HBV) infection.
+The progression of chronic HBV to cirrhosis, end-stage liver disease, or hepatocellular carcinoma is more rapid in HBV/HIV-infected persons than in persons with chronic HBV monoinfection.
+Conversely, chronic HBV does not substantially alter the progression of HIV infection and does not influence HIV suppression or CD4 T lymphocyte (CD4) cell responses following initiation of antiretroviral therapy (ART).
+However, antiretroviral (ARV) drug toxicities or several liver-associated complications attributed to flares in HBV activity after initiation or discontinuation of dually active ARV drugs can affect the treatment of HIV in patients with HBV/HIV coinfection.
+These complications include the following:

-- FTC, 3TC, and TDF are approved ARVs that also have antiviral activity against HBV.
-Discontinuation of these drugs may potentially cause serious hepatocellular damage resulting from reactivation of HBV.8 - Entecavir has activity against HIV; its use for HBV treatment without ART in patients with dual infection may result in the selection of the M184V mutation that confers HIV resistance to 3TC and FTC.
-Therefore, entecavir must be used in addition to a fully suppressive ARV regimen when used in HIV/HBV-coinfected patients (AII).9 - 3TC-resistant HBV is observed in approximately 40% of patients after 2 years on 3TC for chronic HBV and in approximately 90% of patients after 4 years when 3TC is used as the only active drug for HBV in coinfected patients.
-Therefore, 3TC or FTC should be used in combination with other anti-HBV drugs (AII).10
+- Emtricitabine (FTC), lamivudine (3TC), tenofovir disoproxil fumarate (TDF), and tenofovir alafenamide (TAF) are ARVs approved to treat HIV that are also active against HBV.
+Discontinuation of these drugs may potentially cause serious hepatocellular damage resulting from reactivation of HBV.8 - The anti-HBV drug entecavir has activity against HIV.
+However, when entecavir is used to treat HBV in HBV/HIV-coinfected patients not on ART, the drug may select for the M184V mutation that confers HIV resistance to 3TC and FTC.
+Therefore, when used in HBV/HIV-coinfected patients, entecavir must be used in addition to a fully suppressive ARV regimen (AII).9 - When 3TC is the only active drug used to treat chronic HBV in HBV/HIV coinfected patients, 3TC-resistant HBV emerges in approximately 40% and 90% of patients after 2 and 4 years on 3TC, respectively.
+Therefore, 3TC or FTC, which is similar to 3TC, should be used in combination with other anti-HBV drugs (AII).10

-- Immune reconstitution after initiation of treatment for HIV and/or HBV can be associated with elevation in transaminases, possibly because HBV is primarily an immune-mediated disease.
-11 - Some ARV agents can cause increases in transaminase levels.
-The rate and magnitude of these increases are higher with HBV coinfection.
-12-13 The etiology and consequences of these changes in liver function tests are unclear because continuation of ART may be accompanied by resolution of the changes.
-Nevertheless, some experts suspend the implicated agent(s) when the serum alanine transferase (ALT) level is increased to 5-10 times the upper limit of normal.
-However, in HIV/HBV-coinfected persons, increases in transaminase levels can herald hepatitis B e antigen (HBeAg) seroconversion due to immune reconstitution, so the cause of the elevations should be investigated prior to the decision to discontinue medications.
-In persons with transaminase increases, HBeAg seroconversion should be evaluated by testing for HBeAg and anti-HBe as well as HBV DNA levels.
+- In HBV/HIV coinfected patients, immune reconstitution following initiation of treatment for HIV, HBV, or both can be associated with elevated transaminase levels, possibly because HBV is primarily an immune-mediated disease.11 - Some ARV agents can increase transaminase levels.
+The rate and magnitude of these increases are higher with HBV/HIV coinfection than with HIV monoinfection.
+12-14 The etiology and consequences of these changes in liver function tests are unclear because the changes may resolve with continued ART.
+Nevertheless, some experts suspend the suspected agent(s) when the serum alanine transferase (ALT) level increases to 5 to 10 times the upper limit of normal.
+However, increased transaminase levels in HBV/HIV-coinfected persons may indicate hepatitis B e antigen (HBeAg) seroconversion due to immune reconstitution; thus, the cause of the elevations should be investigated before discontinuing medications.
+In persons with transaminase increases, HBeAg seroconversion should be evaluated by testing for HBeAg and anti-HBe, as well as HBV DNA levels.